Arab Socialist Union Party (Syria)

-At the last legislative elections, 2007, the ASU was part of the National Progressive Front (Al-Jabhat Al-Wataniah Al-Taqaddumiyyah). the ASU was awarded 8 out of the 250 seats.
-The NPF is led by the Ba'ath Party.
+Following the fall of the Assad regime, the party along with the National Progressive Front (NPF), of which it was a member, was dissolved by the Syrian transitional government on 29 January 2025.

 History

 Background: Arab Socialism in Syria

 Non-Nasserite Arab socialism in Syria has its origins in the Arab Socialist Party (ASP; also ASM, for Arab Socialist Movement).
 This party grew out of Syria's Hizb al-Shabab (Youth Party).
 In 1950, Akram al-Hawrani took over leadership of the party and changed its name to the Arab Socialist Party.
 After initial successes, the ASP was banned by Syria's de facto leader, Adib ash-Shishakli, in 1952, as he considered it to be too powerful a political rival.
 Akram al-Hawrani went into exile in Lebanon, and there agreed on a merger with a nationalist and pan-Arabist opposition party, the Arab Ba'ath Party.
 The new party was called the Arab Socialist Ba'ath Party.

-In 1959, the Syrian section of the Baath Party dissolved to leave room for the National Union, which was the only legal party within the United Arab Republic (a Syria-Egypt merger under Gamal Abdel Nasser's leadership).
+In 1959, the Syrian section of the Ba'ath Party dissolved to leave room for the National Union, which was the only legal party within the United Arab Republic (a Syria-Egypt merger under Gamal Abdel Nasser's leadership).
 However, dissent over the union grew, and another conference, a year later, reversed the party's decision.
-When the UAR dissolved in 1961, the Baath Party struggled to reform its Syrian branch, but several groups broke away, including a Nasserist and pro-unionist tendency (which formed the Socialist Unionists, (SU)) and a strongly anti-Nasserist current under Akram al-Hawrani, who recreated his former ASP.
+When the UAR dissolved in 1961, the Ba'ath Party struggled to reform its Syrian branch and several groups broke away, including a Nasserist and pro-unionist tendency (which formed the Socialist Unionist Party, (SUP)) and a strongly anti-Nasserist current under Akram al-Hawrani, who recreated his former ASP.
 Meanwhile, several other Nasserite and pro-Egyptian factions worked in opposition to the "separatist" government and demanded renewed union with Egypt.

 Formation as opposition

 In 1964, these Syrian Nasserist parties and organizations (including the SUP, the Movement of Arab Nationalists, the United Arab Front and the Socialist Union) created a Syrian branch of the Egyptian-led Arab Socialist Union, which—after a Nasserite coup attempt in the Spring of 1963—was in militant opposition to Syria's Baath-led government.
 The organization was led by exiles in Cairo, and remained weakly organized in Syria despite considerable popular support, due to restrictions imposed by the Baathists.
 It quickly fragmented, with a faction of the former SU under Faiz Ismail removing itself from the ASU.
-The Arab Nationalist Movement also continued to work in their separate organizational structures in Syria, despite being formally committed to Nasser's order to unite in the ASU; much of this organization later dissolved into different political groups, including the ASU and the Palestinian PFLP and DFLP factions.
+The Arab Nationalist Movement also continued to work in their separate organizational structures in Syria, despite being formally committed to Nasser's order to unite in the ASU; much of this organization later dissolved into different political groups, including the ASU and the Palestinian PFLP and DFLP.